neelabalan/keystrokestat/README.md

 The `xinput test` command with the device ID will print key release and key press to the `stdout`.
-The python script uses the `subprocess` module to call the command and record `stdout` which is read from the buffer every few minutes for storing the data in `SQLite` DB post processing of `stdout` buffer.
+The python script uses the `subprocess` module to call the command and record `stdout` which is read from the buffer every few seconds for storing the data in `SQLite` post processing of `stdout` buffer.

 ```bash
 [blue@linux] ~ xinput test 19